ingonyama-zk/halo2/README.md

 unset ENABLE_ICICLE_GPU
 ```

 >**NOTE:** Even with the above environment variable set, for circuits where k <= 8, icicle is only enabled in certain areas where batching MSMs will help; all other places will fallback to using CPU MSM.
-To change the value of `k` where icicle is enabled, you can set the environment variable `ICICLE_IS_SMALL_CIRCUIT`.
+To change the value of `k` where icicle is enabled, you can set the environment variable `ICICLE_SMALL_CIRCUIT`.
 >
 > Example: The following will cause icicle single MSM to be used throughout when k > 10 and CPU single MSM with certain locations using icicle batched MSM when k <= 10
 >```sh
->export ICICLE_IS_SMALL_CIRCUIT=10
+>export ICICLE_SMALL_CIRCUIT=10
 >```
 >